RussOakham/ci-milestone-project-1/TESTING.md

     - On the **Menu** page, all products have images, description and price information.
 Additional information such as spice level, are included where appropriate.

  - As a curious user, I want to know about the restaurant's culture, to ensure it aligns to my own ethics and/or desires.
-    - On the **About** page, users can read a short summary of the restaurants founding, menu inspiration and ingrediant sourcing.
+    - On the **About** page, users can read a short summary of the restaurants founding, menu inspiration and ingredient sourcing.
 Users can also read short biographies for key team members.

  - As a curious user, I want to read reviews from other customers to the restaurant, to know if i should expect a positive experience
     - On the **Home** page, users can review testimonials of previous customers, gauging their enjoyment of the restaurant.